 This photo shows a few Happy Sweetpea Faces – Thank you to all the Volunteers, Neighbors and Paxton residents, supporters and Town Officials, for your support!

 The Zoning Board of Appeals voted 5-0 on Oct.
 19 to grant a special permit to Sweetpea Friends of Rutland Animals, Inc., to reopen, and voted 4-1 to grant a variance for the setback from the road.
 The setback variance was required because the existing buildings are too close to the property line, as the building was built before the zoning law was enacted.

 💖 SWEETPEA STRONG!
 We are so thankful to all of you for your ongoing support!

 Town & Zoning Updates:

-Our animal shelter and the boarding kennels are temporarily closed while we obtain permits, and renew licenses.
+Our animal shelter and the boarding kennels were closed while we obtained permits, and renew licenses.

 Fire & Rebuild History

 For years it has been our ambition to buy or construct a rescue shelter, as the Rutland/Paxton area has no animal rescue shelter.
 After years of fundraising, we took out a mortgage on a boarding kennels on Pleasant St., on the border of Rutland and Paxton.
 We took possession in Fall of 2015 and we were renovating the shelter building, when we suffered a disastrous fire on Sunday 11/22/2015, most likely caused by an electrical fault.
 Our main animal shelter building was destroyed and we lost the lives of many cats and dogs.
 Six dogs and a cat were recovered and adopted out, after the fire.